 A celebration of creativity with community at its heart

-This year’s Street Party will take place at Custom House Quay, East India Harbour and The Beacon Art Centre, Greenock on Tuesday 29th October 2024 (6-8pm).
+This year’s Street Party will take place at Custom House Way/Custom House Quay on Thursday 30th October 2025.

 Details on how to purchase tickets will be detailed within each event listing.
 Please visit your chosen event(s) to find out how to secure your ticket.